cran/airGRdatasets/README.md

 ### Unrelease version

-To use the development version of the package that is on GitLab, you have first to install the 'remotes' package.
-Then you can install the 'airGRdatasets' package in the R environment:
+To use the development version of the package available on GitLab, first install the 'remotes' package.
+Then you can install 'airGRdatasets' within the R environment:

 ``` r
 install.packages("remotes")